Roland Park Roads & Maintenance

 Roads and Maintenance is unable to function on just the basic fee.
 For several decades it has relied heavily on voluntary fees.
 In 1985 we began asking for a total of eight times the basic fee and approximately $100,000 is given voluntarily each year.
 The annual total of basic fees collected each year is only $26,000, but with the voluntary supplemental income our total annual revenues reach approximately $130,000.
 Slightly more than two thirds of the budget goes to pay the contractor for landscaping work.
 The remainder of the budget covers the shared expenses of maintaining the office with the Civic League and Community Foundation and miscellaneous variable costs such as plowing the lanes during heavy snows or legal costs.
 There is a small reserve fund which allows the corporation to function at the beginning of the year and to deal with emergencies and lawsuits.
 Every effort is made to spend the maintenance funds prudently.
 By purchasing services in bulk we are often able to provide them at significant savings.
 The prompt payment of the full fee by all residents is encouraged.
 Two billings are mailed per year.

 Roads and Maintenance now has two divisions: the Maintenance Committee and the Architectural Review Board.
 The Maintenance Committee contracts needed services and oversees them.
 Meetings are as needed; much of the communication among Committee members is electronic.
 The Architectural Review Board meets monthly, usually on the 4th Tuesday, at the home of one of its members to review applications for exterior changes to properties.
 These meetings are closed, but its president serves on the Civic League Board to give a public report and to answer questions.
 The Civic League approves each new Board member, whose own property must be under covenant.
 Roads and Maintenance shares a phone and office with the Civic League (410) 464-2525.
+A list of officers and representatives can be found on the Contacts and Addresses page.
 All residents are encouraged to participate in the Corporation’s effort to maintain and improve Roland Park.